rak-n-rok/Krake/docker/README.md

   - It can either be crafted by hand, using the `docker/docker.yaml.template` as a base example, or can be generated using the `krake_generate_config` script, which is used to generate all Krake configuration files.
-    - The minimal recommended configuration is as follow:
+    - The minimal recommended configuration is as follows:

       ```bash
       krake_generate_config --dst docker docker/docker.yaml.template --api-host krake-api --etcd-host krake-db